 Please note that repeat prescriptions are for a predetermined quantity that can not be changed by the administrative staff.
 If you believe you need a different quantity please contact your usual GP during practice Speaking Time.
 With the exception of the contraceptive pill, NHS Scotland normally only issues supplies of up to 8 weeks at a time.

 Any requests will take a little longer around a public holiday where the Practice is closed.
-The next such holiday is Fri 30th March-Mon 2nd April 2018.
+The next such holiday is Monday 17th September 2018.